-That the Policy and Resources Committee recommends the following to Full Council:
+Policy and Resources Committee recommend that Council:

-- That the Great Yarmouth Local Plan Part 2 (Appendix 1 to this report) is adopted. - That the Policies Map is updated to reflect the Local Plan Part 2 as shown in Appendix 2 to this report. - That the Interim Housing Land Supply Policy (2014) is revoked.
+- Adopt the Great Yarmouth Local Plan Part 2 (Appendix 1 to this report) is adopted. - Approve the Policies Map to be updated to reflect the Local Plan Part 2 as shown in Appendix 2 to this report. - Revoke the Interim Housing Land Supply Policy (2014).